For Asbury Park, the comeback started on Cookman Avenue

 It was swamped by poverty, drug use, crime and blight after the race riots that destroyed much of the city’s west side in 1970, said Wonder Bar owner Debbie DeLisa, who grew up here.

-Her partner, well known musician Lance Larson, said few people believed the town could come back.
+Her partner, musician Lance Larson, said few people believed the town could come back.

 “Bruce didn't think he'd ever see it,” said Lance of Bruce Springsteen, who pops in from time to time and still occasionally plays the Stone Pony and other venues in town.